 Here’s where it gets really bad: it only takes you about 10 to 15 minutes to eat 2 slices, unlike 60 minutes of sweaty torture on the treadmill.

 Should You Exercise for Weight Loss At All?

-The key to successful weight loss is understanding that all exercise is a tool that’s meant to boost your metabolism and get it firing on all cylinders.
+The key to successful weight loss is understanding that all exercise is a tool that’s meant to boost your metabolism to keep your body burning calories.